Afraim/Afraim/README.md

 <h3 align="center">🎓 Graduate from the Department of Computer Science and Engineering (CSE) at the University of Liberal Arts Bangladesh, Beribad, Dhaka (ULAB).</h3>

-<h3 align="center">Passionate about Teacher, Application Development, Game Development, Robotics, and Automation projects.
+<h3 align="center">Passionate about Teaching, Application Development, Game Development, Robotics, and Automation projects.
 My achievements range from Electronic Projects to Sci-Fi Story Writing.</h3>

 <h3 align="center">I'm on a journey to discover my true passion, and I've found a love for teaching.
 I enjoy guiding others along the path I've taken.</h3>